 HOW LONG DOES IT TAKE DOUGH TO RISE?

-How quickly dough rises depends on how warm the place it’s rising in is.
+How quickly dough rises depends on how warm the environment it is rising in is.

-If you leave it on the counter in a comfortably warm room, it’s usually 45 minutes.
+If you put it in the fridge for instance, it could take 8 hours or so.
+If you leave it on the counter in a comfortably warm room, it’s usually 45 minutes to 1 hour.

 HOW TO RISE BREAD FASTER

-What I do is preheat the oven to its lowest temperature and turn it off.
-Then, I cover the dough with a damp towel and place it in the oven.
+Then, cover the dough with a damp towel and place it in the oven.

-This trick works for me everytime.
+This trick works for me every time.
 On occasion, I may need to remove the dough and preheat the oven another time or two, but usually just once does the trick.

-The downside to this process is that some bakers feel it doesn’t allow for flavors to really develop.
+Some bakers feel it doesn’t allow flavors to really develop.
 Personally, I’ve never noticed much of a difference.

 PUNCHING DOUGH DOWN

-Punching is a bit of a strong word.
+“Punching” is a bit of a strong word.
 Yeast is a delicate living thing, so you actually need to treat it with care.

 What you’re really doing is lightly pressing down the dough through the center with your fist.
-This removes gasses that have formed during the first rise, allowing for a better crumb.
+This removes gases that have formed during the first rise.

-By doing this, you are also bring the yeast, sugar, and moisture back together, which is important for the second rise as the yeast feeds on the sugar.
+By doing this, you are also bringing the yeast, sugar, and moisture back together, which is important for the second rise as the yeast feeds on the sugar.

-After you “punch” the dough, you should pull edges of the dough to the center.
-Once you’re done, take the dough out of the bowl, place it on a lightly floured board, turn over, and shape your dough into a ball.
+After you “punch” down the dough, you should pull the edges of the dough to the center.
+Then, take the dough out of the bowl and place it on a lightly floured board.
+Next, scrape out the remaining dough from the bowl using a rubber spatula.

-If desired, you can knead the dough two or three times to release additional air bubbles.
+Lastly, shape your dough into a ball, and if desired, you can knead the dough two or three times to release additional air bubbles.

 THE SECOND RISE